die-wegmeister/Wegmeister.Recaptcha/README.md

     ...
 ```

-After this go to [http://www.google.com/recaptcha](http://www.google.com/recaptcha) and create some keys for your website.
+After this go to [http://www.google.com/recaptcha](http://www.google.com/recaptcha) and create some keys for your website (reCAPTCHA, Version 2).

 Then you can simply add the new form element to your form definition renderables:
 ```yaml